Skip to main content

 Best Smart Pool Monitors 2026 hero image

-You drove to the pool store with a sample bottle every Saturday.
-Each $35 test report told you what was wrong yesterday — useless for fixing today's algae bloom.
-Four smart pool monitors scored on chemical accuracy, polling speed, and year-one cost.
+You drove to the pool store with a sample bottle every Saturday, and each test report told you what was wrong yesterday — useless for fixing today's algae bloom.
+Six smart pool water-chemistry devices scored on chemical accuracy, polling speed, and year-one cost.

 Featured in this Guide